-Blackwater is currently a 2 star accredited Queensland Tidy Town.
+Blackwater is Queensland’s first 5 star accredited Queensland Tidy Town.
 Let us know what you think by voting in the poll – you can give a 1 to 5 star rating!

 Blackwater was originally just a ‘whistle stop’ on the railway line, but has since grown to become an important service centre with exceptional facilities for visitors and its 5,000 residents.
 Blackwater is unabashedly a coal mining town and earns its title as the ‘coal mining capital of Queensland’ by its central location and substantial export earnings.